Convex Polytopes for the Central Degeneration of the Affine Grassmannian: Abstract

 \section{Abstract}

-We study the central degeneration (the degeneration that shows up in local models of Shimura varieties and Gaitsgory's central sheaves) of semi-infinite orbits, MV Cycles, and Iwahori orbits in the affine Grassmannian of type A, by considering their moment polytopes.
-We describe the special fiber limits of semi-infinite orbits in the affine Grassmannian by studying the action of a global group scheme.
-Moreover, we give some bounds for the number of irreducible components for the special fiber limits of Iwahori orbits and MV cycles in the affine Grassmannian.
-We explain the connections to affine Schubert calculus and affine Deligne-Lusztig varieties.
+We study the algebraic geometry and combinatorics of the central degeneration (the degeneration that shows up in local models of Shimura varieties and Gaitsgory's central sheaves) in type A. More specifically, we elucidate the central degeneration of semi-infinite orbits and explain its relations with Levi restriction.
+Also, we discuss the central degeneration of Mirkovi$\acute{\text{c}}$-Vilonen cycles in the affine Grassmannian, and the corresponding transformations of Mirkovi$\acute{\text{c}}$-Vilonen polytopes.
+In addition, we shed some light on the geometry of Iwahori MV cycles in the affine Grassmannian and generalized MV cycles in the affine flag variety, which are closely related to Demazure modules and affine Deligne-Lusztig varieties respectively.